-The Beeline is an antidote to that.
+The Beeline is an antidote to that (and you might recognise is from Dragon's Den).
 Described as a ‘smart navigation compass’ by its makers, it’s not a full bike computer.
 Just fit it to your handlebars, input a destination via the smartphone app and it’ll give you turn-by-turn directions to your destination (or next waypoint) and tell you how far away you are.
 It's that simple.

 What’s it like?

 Fabulously easy to set up.
 You’ll get a small box containing the Beeline, its silicone mount and a mini USB cable.
 Download the free Beeline bike navigation app onto your phone and it’ll run you through the set-up process.
 The time-consuming bit is charging the Beeline up, but once you’ve done this it’s good for a solid 30 hours — which gives it a useful advantage over using your phone for navigation.